pagekit/docs/developer-guides/how-to-theme.md

 ### Adding multiple JavaScript files with dependencies

 In the earlier examples we have now worked with CSS from UIkit.
-If you also want to use UIkit's JavaScript components and utilities, it makes sense to add the UIkit JavaScript files, as well.
+If you also want to use UIkit's JavaScript components and utilities, it makes sense to add the UIkit JavaScript files.
 Note that UIkit requires loading jQuery before you can use the UIkit JavaScript components.

-Including these three files looks as follows:
+Locate the previous line `script('theme', ...)` in the head of `views/template.php` and replace it with the following three lines.

 ```
 <?php $view->script('theme-jquery', 'theme:app/assets/jquery/dist/jquery.min.js') ?>